-But embedding Finance into the business also come at a cost and the trusted advisor relationship does little to motivate Finance nor the business to maximise value creation opportunities.
+But embedding Finance into the business also comes at a cost, and the trusted advisor relationship does little to motivate Finance or the business to maximise value creation opportunities.
 Project goals are often set upfront and conclude when the project timeline and milestones are met.
 But this type of partnership doesn’t really maximise value as much as it minimises risk and helps keep the project on schedule and within budget.

 This is a savvier way to structure Financial Business Partnering because it forces the business to realise the value of Finance and encourages the business to want to generate a bigger return in order to achieve a profit.

 It also incentivises Finance because they now operate as a Profit Center.
 Of course, there are varying levels of sophistication that can be applied here, such as fixed-fee arrangements, hourly arrangements and outcome-based payment schemes.

 For organisations looking to bring on a consulting partner or contractor to help provide financial expertise, this option can make a lot of sense because the fees associated with internal consulting can often be less expensive, plus the relationships tend to be relatively strong because both parties work for the same company in the end.

 The Finance as an investor model is very similar to the VC business model.
 As expected, Finance looks for opportunities to partner with the business to help drive value for both the business and their Finance function.